documatrix/activerecord-jdbc-adapter/README.md

   support that SQL dialect.
 - This adapter uses the `datetime2` sql data type as the Rails logical `datetime` data type.
-- This adapter needs the mssql jdbc driver version 7.0.0  onwards to work properly, therefore you can use the gem `jdbc-mssql` version `0.5.0` onwards or the actual driver jar file  version `7.0.0`.
+- This adapter needs the mssql jdbc driver version 7.0.0  onwards to work properly, therefore you can use the gem `jdbc-mssql` version `0.6.0` onwards or the actual driver jar file  version `7.0.0`.

 ### Recommendation

-If you have the old sql server `datetime` data type for created_at and updated_at, you don't need to be upgraded straightaway to `datetime2`, the old data type (`datetime_basic`) will still work fine, just make you add to the time zone aware list.
+If you have the old sql server `datetime` data type for `created_at` and `updated_at`, you don't need to upgrade straightaway to `datetime2`, the old data type (`datetime_basic`) will still work for simple updates, just make you add to the time zone aware list.
+If you have complex `datetime` queries it is advised to upgrade to `datetime2`

 ```ruby
 # time zone aware configuration.